Honour-based violence can be prevented

 Honour-based violence is not restricted to particular countries, ethnic groups or religions.
 It happens in many communities around the world.
 Reasons for the conflict may include:

 - Courting or befriending a person not approved of by the family

 - Refusal to marry

 - Rumours of indecent behaviour

-- Restricted movement, circle of friends and clothing
+- Restriction of one’s movements, circle of friends or clothing

 - Deprivation of personal liberty